 Open Space Park Football Field

-Features seating for over 3,500 spectators and a natural grass playing surface.
+Features seating for over 3,500 spectators and a synthetic grass playing surface installed in 2015.
 New bleachers were installed for the home and visiting fans in 2008 and 2009.
 A press box constructed in 2007 can accommodate coaching staffs for two teams, media, and gameday operations workers.

 Locker rooms for home and visiting teams are within easy walking distance of the field in the nearby All Seasons Center.
 Practice field space is available directly to the north of the game field.

 Open Space Park Baseball and Softball

 Part of the facility also includes the football field.
 The baseball and softball fields are located side-by-side.
 The softball field dimensions are 200 feet to left field and right field and 225 feet to center field.
 The baseball field's dimensions are 310 feet to right field and left field and 370 feet to center field.

 The Ridge Golf Club, opened in 2009, is designed and constructed in and around two large drainage basins that are divided by a prominent ridge.
 Each basin contains nine holes laid out in a parkland style arrangement.
 The course is a par-71 and 7,209 yards long.